-Typically in Fairfield County offers are made on a binder.
+In Fairfield County, Connecticut offers for residential homes are usually made on a binder.
 Although the exact form of the binder differs by area and by real estate agent, typically the binder is a one page form that contains the basic terms of the transaction.
 This includes purchase price, deposits, property address, personal property included with the sale, mortgage amount and date, inspection provisions and signatures of the parties.
-Typically one percent of the purchase price is paid at the time of the offer.
+One percent of the purchase price is normally paid at the time of the offer.
 The seller may accept or make a counter-offer.
-If an agreement is reached, the executed binder is forwarded to the seller's attorney for a full contract to be drafted for execution by the parties.
+If an agreement is reached, the executed binder is forwarded to the seller's real estate attorney for a full contract to be drafted for execution by the parties.
 Although the binder is completed with the expectation that a full contract will later be signed, in certain circumstances the binder can be enforced as a contract.
 The property condition disclosure report is also included.
 You should consult an attorney before signing a binder.

 Make (or accept) an offer on a contract form (New Haven and Hartford Counties and most of CT).

 Most areas of Connecticut go 'straight to contract,' which means that the buyer's offer is made on a contract form, and acceptance of the offer results in a fully binding contract.
 Most areas have an 'official' contract approved by the local Board of Realtors and the local Bar Association (see example at link below).
 The contract form contains all the 'boilerplate' provisions, and the terms specific to the transaction must be added to the form and agreed to by the buyer and seller.
 The property condition disclosure report is also included.
-Although the contract form does not usually contain an automatic attorney review contingency, it is a good idea to have an attorney review the contract before it is binding (before you sign it).
 Since the contract forms used in different areas and even by different brokers have differing provisions, you should always have an attorney review the terms and provisions before you sign it.

 Include important provisions in the contract or binder.